Hikaruleon/Acer-A515-51/README.md

 Bios Version - Latest 2.1

-Only Download EFI hdmi other efi hdmi not working and will panic kernel, warning!!!
+Only Download EFI hdmi other efi hdmi not working and will panic kernel, warning!!!, Deleted other EFI so it doesn't matter.

 What is working?
 Almost all exept Wifi(Need to replace)